The Girl from Chicago

 The Girl from Chicago is a 1932 American Pre-Code drama film produced and directed by Oscar Micheaux, with an all-African-American cast including lead actors Grace Smith and Carl Mahon.
-The story concerns a federal agent who falls in love while on assignment in Mississippi.
-He helps his lover escape a local thug, and the film follows them to Harlem where they become involved in the assassination of a Cuban racketeer, played by Juano Hernández.

 Produced on a shoestring budget, this independent production featuring a largely non-professional cast, is known as one of the better-quality Micheaux productions.
-As is common in Micheaux's films, the story line is padded with several musical numbers, offering a glimpse of African-American musical and dancing talent of the time.
+As it is common in Micheaux's films, the story line is padded with several musical numbers, offering a glimpse of African-American musical and dancing talent of the time.

+Plot

+A federal agent falls in love while on assignment in Mississippi.
+He helps his lover escape a local thug, and follows them to Harlem where they become involved in the assassination of a Cuban racketeer.